Search this Site

 Vivien was the most hands on and in 2005 was joined by her husband, Bruce whilst Mark, working in Gauteng kept interested and involved from a distance.

-They requested and received funding to assist with the eradication of alien species and set about clearing some 121 ha of the troublesome vegetation but it requires ongoing management.
+They requested and received funding to assist with the eradication of alien species and set about clearing some 121 ha of the troublesome vegetation.

-I admire their determination to utilise environmentally friendly methods of farming taking cognisance that some areas of the farm contain a unique flora and fauna that depend on it.
+I admire their determination to utilise environmentally friendly methods of farming taking cognisance of the fact that some areas of the farm contain a unique flora and fauna that depend on it.

 Along with Bruce, she explained how incorrect pruning or feeding of the young vines can lead to problems years later.